Physical Therapy Assistant Resume Example

 When I talk about my work, I focus on achievements-not just duties.
 Listing numbers, like “assisted 15+ patients daily,” makes my experience pop off the page.

 You want to highlight collaboration too.
-Mention how you work with OTs, PTs, or nurses.
+Mention how you work with OTs, PTs, or nurses—skills you might also highlight in a cover letter.
 This shows you’re a team player and you get results in a healthcare setting.

 Don’t forget to show how your work impacts outcomes.
 If you helped improve patient mobility by 30% or reduced treatment times, say it.
 Real results matter to employers.